We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best for: people with tinnitus or other hearing-related conditions

-While noise-canceling is great for tuning out annoying repetitive sounds (like the hum of a subway car), the feature won’t block all noises.
+While noise-canceling is great for tuning out annoying repetitive sounds like the hum of your local subway car at rush hour, this feature doesn’t block out all noises — so, don’t expect perfect silence while wearing them.

-That said, noise-canceling headphones do allow you to listen to your music or white-noise sounds at a lower volume, which can help protect your hearing and prevent tinnitus (the medical term for ringing in your ears) from worsening with regular headphone use.
+That said, noise-canceling devices can help protect your hearing and can prevent tinnitus (the medical term for ringing in your ears) from worsening.

 Best earbuds for sleep